Tottenham Hale station: History

-The Eastern Counties Railway was taken over by the Great Eastern Railway in 1862.

-Until 1868 Tottenham Hale was a railhead for cattle traffic from East Anglia.
-Trains were unloaded there, and the cattle driven miles down what is now the A10 road towards London.
-In 1868 the link (since removed) to the Tottenham and Hampstead Junction Railway was opened and the cattle traffic transferred to Tufnell Park, which was closer to the site of the cattle market off Caledonian Road.

-Four years later in 1872 the route via Clapton was opened, offering a slightly more direct route to Liverpool Street.

 In 1875, the suffix 'Hale' was added to the station's name; this was removed in November 1938, before being restored in 1968.

 In 1882 the line through Tottenham Hale became part of a major rail freight artery, with the opening of the Great Northern and Great Eastern Joint Railway.
 This provided a link for the Great Eastern from the coalfields in the north to London.
 This led to a second pair of running lines known as the Slow Lines being added in 1913.
-The slow lines that exist today were previously known as the fast lines.